MasameEh/Parking_App/README.md

 # BemyGuide
-This repository contains the code for a parking app built using Flutter for the frontend and FastAPI with a SQL database for the backend.
+It's a parking app built using Flutter for the frontend and FastAPI with a SQL database for the backend.
-A new Flutter project.

 # Features
 User Registration: Users can sign up for an account by providing their details such as name, email, and password.